 S&P/TSX composite up in late-morning trading, U.S. stock markets also post gains

-Canada's main stock index increased in late-morning trading amid strength in the energy and industrial sectors while U.S. stock markets were also up.
+Canada's main stock index was up in late-morning trading as battery metals, industrials and utilities sectors all climbed higher, while U.S. stock markets were also up the day after the Federal Reserve hiked its interest rate.

-The September crude contract was up US$2.16 at US$97.14 per barrel and the September natural gas contract was down 31 cents at US$8.52.
+The September crude contract was up US$2.01 at US$99.27 per barrel and the September natural gas contract was up a penny at US$8.57.

-The August gold contract was down US$3.10 at US$1,714.60 an ounce and the September copper contract was up five cents at US$3.44 a pound.
+The August gold contract was up US$25.20 at US$1,744.3 an ounce and the September copper contract was up four cents at US$3.47 a pound.

 MORE Business News